 As a staff we view the targeted activities within the strategy as promoting 'equity' rather than simply 'equal opportunities'.
-We intend for our disadvantaged to be given the most effective intervention and provision to ensure they reach the same standards as their non-disadvantaged peers.
+We intend for our disadvantaged pupils to be given the most effective intervention and provision to ensure they reach the same standards as their non-disadvantaged peers.

-Quality first teaching lies at the heart of our approach and professional development to improve teaching and learning skills will have a positive impact on all children in school.
+Quality first teaching lies at the heart of our approach and professional development is key to improving teaching and learning skills and so sits as a priority within the SIP.
+The teacher appraisal process has been designed to ensure teachers engage in high quality coaching sessions, encouraging reflective practice and supportive conversations.

 Strong and genuine relationships drive our quality first teaching and learning and staff are trained to build and maintain these crucial connections with all children.